FelipeRomao/FelipeRomao/README.md

 ⚡ Interested in Next.js, Serverless, DDD, TDD and Design Patterns

-🔨 My stack and tools for coding is available at stackshare.io/RafaelEmery/personal-stack

 👥 Take a look at my LinkedIn profile: linkedin.com/in/felipe-romao-1442a814b/

 📫 How to reach me: feliperomao.a@gmail.com